-To answer this question we need tools that quantify the type of information carried by these interactions rather than just their degree of coupling.
-Thus, in this study, we moved away from traditional metrics of inter-areal interactions in predictive processing (Vinck et al., 2022), and we investigated distributed patterns of information using metrics of redundancy and synergy.
+Our results show that transient signals (i.e. ERP and BB) encode information about prediction errors and that this information can be synergistic or redundant to reflect how the predictive processing of auditory tones is distributed across the brain.
+Distinct patterns of synergy within and between brain areas emerge at simultaneous time points for all of the tasks, suggesting a distributive processing of information about unexpected stimuli performed by distinct cortical circuits.
 This notion can have ramifications for predictive processing accounts.
-For example, the finding that synergistic information about PE can emerge within signals in the initial stages of the auditory hierarchy (A1) suggests a more distributed form of computation than postulated by Hierarchical Predictive Coding (HPC) (Chao et al., 2018; Jiang et al., 2022).
+For example, the finding that synergistic information about PE can emerge within signals in the initial stages of the auditory hierarchy (A1), and that parallel clusters of synergistic processing emerge across the brain areas, suggests a more distributed form of computation than postulated by Hierarchical Predictive Coding (HPC) (Chao et al., 2018; Jiang et al., 2022).
 HPC postulates that PE information should be integrated into successive stages of the hierarchy, from sensory areas (A1) to higher-order areas (frontal cortex).
-This processing sequence is accompanied by gradual increases in the spatiotemporal processing and complexity of stimuli features.
+This processing sequence is accompanied by gradual increases in the spatio-temporal processing and complexity of stimuli features.
 Our findings suggest the alternative view, in line with a more distributed view of brain processing (Steinmetz et al., 2019; Parras et al., 2017; Voitov and Mrsic-Flogel, 2022).
-Rather than a hierarchy of prediction error processing, we propose that PE information can be encoded in parallel across different temporal and spatial scales.
+Rather than a hierarchy of prediction error processing, we propose that PE information can be encoded in parallel across different temporal scales, which is possibly implemented by recurrent neural circuits across the cortical hierarchy (Vinck et al., 2022).